are making a big difference!

 - Healthier, shinier, nourished outdoor cats.

-- Less cat fights, yowling and territorial spraying.
+- Less cat fights, roaming from feeding areas, yowling and territorial spraying.

-- Designated feeding stations kept clean by dedicated caregivers.
+- Designated feeding areas are kept clean by dedicated caregivers.

 The “left eartip” is painless & performed at the time of surgery.

-It provides identification to caregivers, neighbors, animal care and control & employees at shelters if the cat should end up at the shelter.
+It provides identification to caregivers, neighbors, Animal Care & Control, and shelter staff if a cat should mistakenly end up at the shelter.

 - Online TNR resources!

-- TNR advice and coaching to get caregivers started with TNR.
+- TNR coaching to get caregivers started with TNR.

 - Trap & Transport assistance for the elderly and physically-challenged caregivers.